 PART 32: FREQUENT FLYERS

 “No need to shout, geez,” came Carrie’s voice.
-Frank was forced to turn again, now seeing that Carrie – no, TWO Carries – were sitting a short distance away, along with the time machine.
+Frank was forced to turn again, now seeing that Carrie – no, TWO Carries – were lying a short distance away, in the grass by the sidewalk.
+Along with the time machine.

 “Present,” came Luci’s voice.
 “Nice to be remembered.”

 Frank now registered that she was lying rigidly on the pavement.
-She must have flattened herself down onto the ground, and had the van pass overtop of her.
+She must have reacted fast enough to flatten herself down onto the ground, leaving the van to pass overtop of her.
 She seemed none the worse for wear; maybe breathing a bit harder than usual.

 “I would have shoved you as well, Luci,” one of the Carries said, also sounding winded.
 “But you seemed to be reacting fast enough.”

-The shorter girl pushed herself up.
-“Yeah, well, I’d have pulled Frank down with me, but you were already ramming into him.”
+The shorter girl pushed herself up from the pavement.
+“Yeah, well, I’d have pulled Frank down with me, but you were already ramming into his back.”

-“Meanwhile, I had to tackle myself,” the second Carrie piped up.
+“Meanwhile, I had to tackle my younger self out of the way,” the second Carrie piped up.
 “I’m thinking I should get a thank you there?”
 She looked pointedly at her double.

 The first Carrie brushed some hair back off her face.
 “Uh, yeah.
 Thanks,” she managed.
 A ‘hmph’ was her only reply.
 Frank wondered idly if meeting oneself was something a person could ever get used to.